-His replacement last played an ODI for Australia in 2022.
+His replacement last played a T20I for Australia in 2023.

 Details of India’s tour of Australia 2025

-Zampa, Australia’s premium spinner, has been ruled out of the series opener to be with his family in New South Wales.
-The leg-spinner and his wife, Harriet, are expecting the birth of his second child.
-Given that Perth is geographically difficult to travel back from quickly in case of an emergency, Zampa has opted to miss the opener to be close to home.
+Australia’s leg-spinner has been ruled out of half of the series to be with his family in New South Wales.
+Adam Zampa and his wife, Harriet, are expecting the birth of their second child.

 ALSO READ: